oplatek/kaldi-thesis/README.md

 ================================================
 This repository contains the source code of the thesis and its presentation.
 If you want to read the thesis please chose the most recent version in [text/tags/](text/tags) directory.
-Please, open the pdf file with highest NUMBER suffix to read the most recent version.
+(Please, open the pdf file with the highest NUMBER in suffix to read the most recent version.)

 Work described
 --------------